TYPO3/Fluid/Documentation/Usage/Syntax.rst

-When using Fluid the standard PHP data types are used by ViewHelpers and the engine itself - but when writing Fluid templates you don't always have the option of *assigning a properly typed variable like FALSE that you can use when a ViewHelper wants a boolean value*, which would be the strict way of passing a boolean.
+When using Fluid the standard PHP data types are used by ViewHelpers and the engine itself - but when writing Fluid templates you don't always have the option of *assigning a properly typed variable like :php:`false` that you can use when a ViewHelper wants a boolean value*, which would be the strict way of passing a boolean.
 To accommodate this, Fluid will convert compatible types into the expected type when you call ViewHelpers: